sleak-lbl/weekly-emails/attic/memday.md

-## Memorial Day Holiday Today; No Consulting or Account Support
+## Memorial Day Holiday Next Monday; No Consulting or Account Support

-Today, May 28, consulting and account support will be unavailable due to the Berkeley Lab-observed Memorial Day holiday.
-Regular consulting and account support will resume tomorrow.
+On Monday, May 27, consulting and account support will be unavailable due to the Berkeley Lab-observed Memorial Day holiday.
+Regular consulting and account support will resume the following day.
 Operations staff are available for urgent queries via 1-800-66-NERSC, Option 1, at all times.